 But excuse me I’ve got to go now there’s a tray of gin and tonic prepared on the terrace and a very smartly dressed gentleman has invited me to join him for conversation and a cocktail.
 There’s a scent of basil in the air and the sun is beginning to sink in the sky.
 One thing is for certain, I never want to leave the magical island of Santorini any time soon…………..who knows what pleasures await.

 - The Vasilicos is a unique, privately-owned boutique hotel.

 - The property offers under-stated luxury and privacy to guests.

-- When you feel the need to explore Maria is there to help and assist.
+- When you feel the need to explore, discreet and professional staff are on hand to help and assist.

-- Don’t miss Vassaltis, the family vineyard, where Yannis has built a state-of-the-art winery and is producing excellent wines.
+- Don’t miss Vassaltis, the family vineyard, where Yannis has built a state-of-the-art winery producing excellent wines.

 - Head to Ancient Thera to visit the extensive and fascinating archaeological site.